 \section{The bounded intersection property}

-It turns out that we can also prove Theorem \ref{thm:PSinBIP} using the same proof as that of \cite[Thm.
-II]{LeeXu2020}.
-We do not give here all of the definitions and details concerning the palindromic primitive words and the bounded intersection property, and refer to section 6 of \cite{LeeXu2020} for full details.
+We can also prove Theorem \ref{thm:PSinBIP} using the same proof as that of \cite[\Thm II]{LeeXu2020}.
+We do not give here all of the definitions and details concerning the palindromic primitive words and the bounded intersection property, and refer to Section 6 of \cite{LeeXu2020} for full details.

-Lee and Xu start by modifying the choice of primitive words representatives according to \cite{GilmanKeen2011} so that all representatives with odd word length are palindromic in the basis $(a,b)$.
+Lee and Xu start by modifying the choice of primitive words representatives as in \cite{GilmanKeen2011} so that all representatives with odd word length are palindromic in the basis $(a,b)$.
 This amounts to the following modifications in the definitions of the transformations $L$ and $R$:

 \begin{definition} If $(u,v)$ is a Farey edge, then

 \end{definition}